23 Best Things to Do in Isla Mujeres Mexico in 2025

 As the sun slowly rises, the colors change and reflect off the water.
 It’s a truly stunning sight that you won’t want to miss if you can bear to get up that early!

-Is Isla Mujeres safe for tourists?
+Is Isla Mujeres Safe for Tourists?

 Isla Mujeres is generally safe for tourists, but there are a few things to be careful of in Isla Mujeres to stay safe while visiting.